AnatoliRub/rsschool-cv/cv.md

 - **2008-2012** _Gomel State Machine-Building College_

-  specialization: "Programming for CAD".
+  Specialization: "Programming for CAD".

 - **2012-2017** _Sukhoi State Technical University of Gomel_

-  specialization: "Metallurgy of ferrous and non-ferrous metals".
+  Specialization: "Metallurgy of ferrous and non-ferrous metals".

+## Languages

+---

+- Russian level: native;

+- English level: A2.

+  I can read documentation in English with dictionary.
+I can speak English using simple grammar constructions.
+I go to a tutor to improve my English.